ASANIYAN/fin-flow/README.md

 ## Overview & Goal

-FinFlow is a comprehensive React-based frontend application for a peer-to-peer lending platform, enabling seamless interactions between borrowers and lenders.
-Users can browse loan listings, apply for loans, fund their wallets, withdraw earnings, and manage their profiles—all through an intuitive, responsive interface.
+FinFlow is a comprehensive React-based frontend application for a peer-to-peer lending platform, enabling seamless interactions where users can act as both borrowers and lenders.
+Users can seamlessly switch between borrowing and lending activities through an intuitive unified dashboard, browse loan listings, apply for loans, fund their investments, manage their wallets, withdraw earnings, and handle their profiles—all through a responsive, role-agnostic interface.
 The app emphasizes security, performance, and user experience, handling complex financial workflows with real-time data, robust validation, and efficient API integrations.

-Key features include wallet management with Paystack-powered funding and withdrawals, account name resolution for secure transfers, debounced inputs to optimize API calls, and a dashboard with analytics and transaction history.
+Key features include a unified dashboard with tab-based navigation between borrower and lender views, wallet management with Paystack-powered funding and withdrawals, account name resolution for secure transfers, debounced inputs to optimize API calls, and comprehensive analytics for both investment and borrowing activities.
 The application is built with modularity in mind, separating concerns across feature modules for maintainability and scalability.

 ## Features

 - **Authentication**: Secure login and registration with JWT-based auth.
-- **Dashboard**: Overview of user stats, including balance, loans, and transactions, with interactive charts.
+- **Unified Dashboard**: Dual-role overview with tabbed interface for switching between borrower and lender views, including comprehensive stats, balances, loans, investments, and transaction history with interactive charts.
+- **Borrower Features**:
-- **Loan Listings**: Browse and filter available loan opportunities.
+  - Browse and filter available loan opportunities
-- **Loan Management**: Apply for loans, view user-specific loans, and track statuses.
+  - Apply for loans and track application statuses
+  - Manage loan repayments and view loan history
+- **Lender Features**:
+  - View investment opportunities and fund loans
+  - Track funded loans and monitor returns
+  - Analyze investment performance and earnings
-- **Wallet Operations**: Fund wallet via Paystack, withdraw funds with account verification, and view transaction history.
+- **Wallet Operations**: Fund wallet via Paystack, withdraw funds with account verification, and view comprehensive transaction history for both borrowing and lending activities.
-- **Profile Management**: Update user details and settings.
+- **Profile Management**: Update user details and settings with role-agnostic preferences.
-- **Responsive Design**: Mobile-first UI with Tailwind CSS and Shadcn components.
+- **Responsive Design**: Mobile-first UI with Tailwind CSS and Shadcn components, optimized for both borrower and lender workflows.

 ## Technical Decisions & Performance

 ### API Integration & Data Fetching

 The app uses TanStack Query (React Query) for efficient data fetching, caching, and synchronization.
-Queries handle user profiles, transactions, banks, and loan data, with automatic invalidation on mutations (e.g., refreshing wallet data after funding).
+Queries handle user profiles, transactions, banks, loan data, and investment analytics, with automatic invalidation on mutations (e.g., refreshing wallet data after funding, updating investment summaries after loan funding).
+The unified dashboard leverages a single API endpoint to serve both borrower and lender data, optimizing performance and ensuring data consistency.
 Axios is employed for HTTP requests, with interceptors for authentication and error handling.
-This setup ensures minimal API calls, optimistic updates, and offline resilience.
+This setup ensures minimal API calls, optimistic updates, and offline resilience across both borrowing and lending workflows.

 ### Payment & External Integrations